Conditions Obstructive sleep apnea (OSA)

 Sleep apnea occurs when the muscles in the upper airways relax.
 This narrows the airways in the throat area, or even blocks them.
 Loud snoring noises then occur when breathing in and out.

 Obesity and certain issues in the area of the mouth and throat may play a part in sleep apnea.
-For example, sufferers have enlarged tonsils, a small lower jaw, a small soft palate, or unusual tongue positioning.
+These issues include, for example, enlarged tonsils, a small lower jaw, small soft palate, or unusual tongue positioning.

-In some cases nasal breathing is also disrupted.
-Sleeping on one's back can favor snoring and breathing disorders.
+Nasal breathing is sometimes also disrupted.
+Sleeping on one’s back can favor snoring and breathing disorders.
 However it is rarely the only cause.

-Excessive alcohol consumption, and sleeping pills and tranquilizers, can also help make the breathing muscles relax and exacerbate sleep apnea.
+Excessive alcohol consumption, sleeping pills and tranquilizers can also help make the breathing muscles relax and exacerbate sleep apnea.
 The probability of developing obstructive sleep apnea rises constantly after the age of 45.

 How common is sleep apnea?

-Estimates suggest that around 3 percent of women and 5 percent of men have obstructive sleep apnea.
+It is estimated that 3 percent of women and 5 percent of men have obstructive sleep apnea.

 Someone with bad sleep apnea always feels groggy and tired.
 Sleep fails to bring much rest, and the person’s mood suffers.
 Because people with sleep apnea often feel less well in general, they might also tend to develop depression.

-Sufferers also often have high blood pressure or other cardiovascular conditions.
-So there is an increase in the risk of a stroke, a heart attack, or cardiac arrhythmia.
+People with sleep apnea often have high blood pressure or other cardiovascular conditions.
+As a result, there is an increase in the risk of a stroke, a heart attack, or cardiac arrhythmia.

 Interrupted breathing while sleeping does not always result in symptoms or health risks.
 If they are only brief and do not occur often, they do not cause daytime tiredness.
 They are then no reason to worry.
 But if these breathing disruptions and complaints persist it may be useful to consult a doctor.